A fixed-rate mortgage is the most popular type of mortgage at the moment & has been for several years.

 Tracker rates can be good for people that want flexibility with their mortgage

 A standard variable rate is a mortgage lenders, internal mortgage interest rate.
-Mortgage lenders have the choice to set it where they wish and to move it in line with the prevailing economic conditions.
-They sometimes do mirror changes to the BBBR but they don't have to.
+Mortgage lenders choose to set it where they wish and move it in line with the prevailing economic conditions.
+They sometimes mirror changes to the BBBR, but they don't have to.

 The SVR is what most people will revert to after an initial mortgage deal such as a fixed rate or tracker rate period has ended.

 This is a standard interest rate that can go up or down in line with market rates, such as the Bank of England's base rate.

 Hopefully, that explains in enough detail what a standard variable rate mortgage is, and if you want any more information, then drop us an email or call.
 Then, we can talk through the options available.

 SVR's are usually higher than your initial rate period and you'll move onto once that has expired.